xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 #### `_executeSwap`
 ###### _(in contract BridgeEndpointWithSwap)_`

-This function uses `swapExecutor` to execute the swap logic.
-It approves `swapExecutor` to spend `tokenIn`, calls `swapExecutor.executeSwap()` to attempt the swap.
+This function approves `swapExecutor` to spend `tokenIn` and calls its `executeSwap()` function to attempt the swap.
 If the swap succeeds, it either burns the swapped tokens or prepares them for transfer.
 To transfer the tokens, `tokenOut` is sent to `pegInAddress` for bridging and a `SendMessageWithTokenEvent` is emitted.
 If the swap fails, the error is logged via `SwapExecutorError`, approvals are revoked and a `SendMessageWithTokenEvent` with `bridgePayloadFailure` is emitted.
 In either case, the function will burn `tokenIn` tokens if applicable.

 ##### Parameters
 ```solidity